-- take informed decisions; - deploy resources in a sustainable manner; and - work with partners and other third parties.
+- take informed decisions; - · deploy resources in a sustainable manner; and - · work with partners and other third parties.

-In considering the PCC's and the CC's proper arrangements, we will draw on the requirements of the CIPFA/SOLACE framework for local government to ensure that our assessment is made against a framework that you are already required to have in place and to report on through documents such as the Annual Governance Statements for both the PCC and the CC.
+In considering the PCC's and the CC's proper arrangements, we will draw on the requirements of the CIPFA/SOLACE framework for local government to ensure that our assessment is made against a framework that you are already required to have in place and to report on through documents such as your annual governance statement for both the PCC and the CC.